Edmund Affleck: Life

-For the services rendered to his country in this glorious achievement, his sovereign conferred on him in 1782 the dignity of baronet of Britain; and out of compliment to his gallantry and general conduct, the electors of Colchester returned him the same year to represent that borough in parliament, which he did until his death.
+For the services rendered to his country in this achievement, his sovereign conferred on him in 1782 the dignity of baronet of Britain; and out of compliment to his gallantry and general conduct, the electors of Colchester returned him the same year to represent that borough in parliament, which he did until his death.
 In turn, he attained his flag rank (in 1784), but in the capacity of admiral was never employed afloat.

 In 1784 he bought Fingringhoe Hall in Essex.
 He died at his London house on 19 November 1788.
 He had married twice; firstly widow Hester Creffeild (née Hester Ruth) and secondly widow Margaret Smythies.
 He had only a daughter Charlotte and thus Fingringhoe Hall passed to the 2nd Baronet, Gilbert.